drudiego/motionDetector/README.md

 # motionDetector
-A camera motion detector made with Python
+A camera motion detector made with Python.